 Upper and Middle Digestive Tract Diseases

-The longer blood is in the intestinal system, the more likely it is to be dark or tarry in appearance when it is expelled with stool.
-That rule is not absolute, and upper and middle digestive tract bleeding that is serious enough to cause diarrhea may pass quickly enough to remain bright red.
-Causes include peptic ulcers, cancer of the stomach or small intestine, blood vessel malformations and severe liver disease.
+The longer blood is in the intestinal system, the more likely it is to turn dark or tarry in appearance when it is expelled with stool.
+That rule is not absolute, however, and upper and middle digestive tract bleeding that is serious enough to cause diarrhea may pass quickly enough to remain bright red.
+Possible causes include peptic ulcers, cancer of the stomach or small intestine, blood vessel malformations and severe liver disease.
 A rare cause is the rupture of an aneurysm -- abnormal enlargement of an artery -- into the intestine.
-Those may be signaled by a "sentinel bleed" that stops on its own before complete and potentially life-threatening rupture occurs.
+This condition may be signaled by a so-called sentinel bleed that stops on its own before complete and potentially life-threatening rupture occurs.